ademakov/Evenk/README.md

 # Evenk

-A C++ library for concurrent programming.
+A C++11 library for concurrent programming.

+The primary target platform for now is Linux x86-64.
+Additionally it might be used on Mac OS/X x86-64 but for the lack of the futex system call some features do not function there.